helmutkian/cl-tacit/README.md

-# DEFUN*
+# cl-tacit

 ## Description

-DEFUN* is a utility that allows for the point-free definition of functions either at the top-level or locally.
+**cl-tacit** is a utility that allows for the point-free definition of functions either at the top-level or locally.

 ## DEFUN*